-There are currently no facilities discharging into or upstream of the impaired segments in this TMDL.
-In most cases, WLAs are calculated based on permitted or design flow and permitted bacteria concentration.
-However, for facilities whose wastewater is reused, the bacteria limit to discharge into surface waters may be overly restrictive and for those facilities the WLA is calculated using the permitted flow and permitted bacteria concentration.
+For facilities that currently have a bacteria effluent limit, the permit information, receiving stream, impaired stream and WLAs are provided in Table 11.
+This information is provided for facilities that discharge into or within 25 miles upstream of a listed segment.
+In most cases, the WLAs are calculated based on permitted or design flow and permitted bacteria concentration.
+However, for those facilities whose wastewater is reused, the bacteria limit to discharge into surface waters may be overly restrictive and for these facilities the WLA is calculated using the permitted flow and permitted bacteria concentration.
 This was expressed as an accumulated load over a 30-day period and presented in units of counts per 30 days.
+If a facility expands its capacity and the permitted flow increases, the wasteload allocation for the facility would increase in proportion to the flow.
 If there is a new facility or a facility expands its capacity and the permitted flow increases, the wasteload allocation for the facility will be the permitted flow times the appropriate water quality criteria, either 200 counts/100 mL for fecal coliform or 126 counts/100 mL for E. coli as a 30-day geometric mean.